suchipi/hex-engine/packages/website/docs/api-2d.md

    * ogmo.useLevel(levelData);
    * ```
    *
+   * You may pass a component function as the second argument
+   * to override the component used to render the level's tile
+   * layers.
+By default, Ogmo.TileRenderer is used.
+   *
-   * Available since version: 0.4.1
+   * Available since version: 0.4.1. tileRenderer parameter added in Unreleased.
    */
   useLevel(
-    levelData: any
+    levelData: any,
-  ): Component & {
+    tileRenderer?: (layer: LevelTileLayer, levelData: any) => any ): Component & {
     /**
      * The size of the level, in pixels.